 Skip to content

-PAW provides two complementary workflows for different development scenarios:
+PAW provides three workflows for different development scenarios:

-1. Implementation Workflow — Building new features from scratch
+1. Implementation Workflow — Building new features through structured phases

 PAW Implementation Workflow